Stock market today: Wall Street climbs on hopes for coming cuts to interest rates

-NEW YORK (AP) — U.S. stocks are climbing Wednesday following a surprisingly encouraging update on inflation.
-The Federal Reserve also gave reassurance that its policymakers still see a cut to interest rates, something Wall Street deeply desires, as likely this year.
+NEW YORK (AP) — U.S. stocks climbed Wednesday following a surprisingly encouraging update on inflation and a reassurance that the Federal Reserve still sees a cut to interest rates as likely this year.

-The S&P 500 was 1% higher in afternoon trading and on track to add to its all-time high set a day earlier.
-The Nasdaq composite was also building on its own record and was up 1.9% as of 3 pm.
-Eastern time.
-The Dow Jones Industrial Average was lagging the market and was close to flat.
+The S&P 500 added 0.9% to its all-time high set a day earlier.
+The Nasdaq composite also built on its own record and jumped 1.5%, while the Dow Jones Industrial Average lagged the market with a dip of 35 points, or 0.1%.

-The action was even stronger in the bond market, where Treasury yields tumbled after the report showed U.S. consumers paid prices that were 3.3% higher for food, insurance and everything else last month, versus a year earlier.
+The action was even stronger in the bond market, where Treasury yields dropped after the inflation report showed U.S. consumers paid prices that were 3.3% higher for food, insurance and everything else last month from a year earlier.
 Economists had been expecting to see the inflation rate stuck at 3.4%.

 For Wall Street, a slowdown in inflation not only helps U.S. households struggling to keep up with fast-rising prices, it also opens the door for the Federal Reserve to cut its main interest rate.
 Such a move would ease pressure on the economy and give a boost to investment prices.